How To Improve Your Posture to Improve Your GERD

 If this is not possible, bed wedges are a simple, cost-effective solution to raise the body to an advantageous position for sleeping correctly.

 Never sleep on your stomach.

-One thing to be aware of: If you sleep on your left side all the time you will get tight hip flexors (psoas muscle).
+One thing to be aware of: If you sleep on your left side all the time, you will get tight hip flexors (psoas muscle).
 Tight hip flexors cause the release of cortisol.
-Excess cortisol affects your sleep - you may fall asleep easily but will awaken every few hours.
+Excess cortisol affects your sleep - you may fall asleep easily but awaken every few hours.
 This is from the excess cortisol.
 Here is a YouTube video you may find helpful: 7 Best Hip Flexor Stretches to Decrease Pain & For People Who Sit All Day

 How to Correct Your Posture